'Empowering Ourselves to Be Heard' Training for Professionals

 We can offer professional training as part of our “Empowering Ourselves to be Heard” project.
-The training is delivered by CAAS staff, supported by adults with ADHD, adults on the autism spectrum, and carers of individuals with both conditions.
+The training is a collaboration between CAAS staff, autistic adults, adults with ADHD and carers of individuals with both conditions.
 This has resulted in a powerful training programme which has been written up as an example of good practice in the updated Department of Health “Think Autism” strategy document.

 Training is available to small groups as well as wider audiences and can be tailored to your organisational needs.

 Each person on the Empowering project has taken part in a programme of training which included documenting their own stories with the support of a volunteer.
 This enabled them to identify which areas had been specifically challenging and what would have helped them.
 This was followed by presentation skills training, public speaking and an opportunity to present to others.
-Everyone on the project is able to access ongoing support in the form of counselling and specialist ADHD/ASD Coaching if required.
+Everyone on the project can access ongoing support in the form of counselling and specialist ADHD/ASD coaching if required.

-So far several of the adults have been able to present to various audiences including the Local Authority Early Intervention Services, Local Authority Adult Social Care Teams, Health, Schools, Cambridge University, the National Crime Agency to name but a few.
+So far many of the adults have been able to present multiple times to various audiences including; the Local Authority Early Intervention Services, Local Authority Adult Social Care Teams, Health, Schools, Cambridge University, the National Crime Agency to name but a few.

-Not only do professionals benefit, it has also helped those with the condition to have a voice and gain confidence in sharing their experience.
+Not only do professionals benefit, but it has also helped individuals to have a voice and gain confidence in educating others about ADHD or autism.

-The Carers of those with ADHD and Autism have also found it has helped them to advocate for their children as well as be more assertive in getting the help they need for them.
+Carers have also found it has helped them to advocate for their children as well as be more assertive in getting the help they need for them.

 If you are interested or need more information, please contact Lynne Laverty or Therese Glynn on 020 8866 4334